dustinheisey/An-Inconvenient-Modpack/bugs.md

 - [x] unification errors

-## Backlog
+- [x] bloomery doesn't work with charcoal fragment
+- [x] hearth doesn't work with charcoal fragment
+- [ ] regenerate the template world in a hot biome
+- [ ] charcoal pit exploit
+- [ ] fix chapter 1 advancement page icons so it fits in one page height
 - [ ] advancement appearance and titles and descriptions
-- [ ] rework feldspar and porcelain production (tin)
 - [ ] some ingots from metal block recipes broken

+## Backlog

 - [ ] set correct recipe stages for all custom recipes
   - [ ] redstone engineering block recipe stage
   - [ ] kettle recipe stage